 Over the past 30 years I have played hundreds of rounds of golf, never thinking much about how it related to my business development plan.

-I was too busy swinging away, just trying to get to the next tee box without losing my ball.
-A few years ago I met a golf instructor and decided to take a few lessons.
+I was too busy swinging away, just trying to get to the next tee box without losing my ball, realistically I might have been better off practicing my swings with indoor golf practice equipment… A few years ago I met a golf instructor and decided to take a few lessons.
 It was a good thing I did because it not only improved my game, it provided a supplementary experience that really struck a chord with me as it related to my business development plan.

 As an attorney, you’ve probably been involved in a “pitch” meeting with a new prospective client.